Last Updated: May 31, 2019

-The American Board of Medical Specialties’ Vision Commission to improve the Maintenance of Certification (MOC) process has released its final report and recommendations.
+The American Board of Medical Specialties’ Vision Commission to improve the Maintenance of Certification (MOC) process released its final report and recommendations on Feb.
+12, 2019.

 Prior to compiling the report, the members of the Vision Commission – including Pennsylvania Medical Society (PAMED) Past President Charles Cutler, MD, MACP – gathered background information from a wide variety of stakeholders within the medical profession.

-The report – which was issued on Feb.
-12, 2019 – recommends abandoning use of the term “Maintenance of Certification” in favor of an as-yet-to-be-determined term that communicates the concept, intent, and expectation of continuing certification programs.
+The report recommends abandoning use of the term “Maintenance of Certification” in favor of an as-yet-to-be-determined term that communicates the concept, intent, and expectation of continuing certification programs.
 The Commission’s foundational recommendation is that “continuing certification must integrate professionalism, assessment, lifelong learning, and advancing practice to determine the certification status of a diplomate.”

 Additionally, the report offers recommendations that the ABMS and ABMS Boards should consider implementing in the near-term (i.e. one to two years) or within an intermediate timeframe (i.e. less than five years).
 Of note is the recommendation that ABMS must encourage hospitals, health systems, payers, and other health care organizations to not deny credentialing or privileging to a physician solely on the basis of certification status.